1962

 September |

 "The Revo-Lution/Number One" by Rachel and The Revolvers on Dot records is the first ever disc to bear the credit "Produced by Brian Wilson".
-(To avoid repetition, it should be noted here that none of Brian's non-Beach Boys productions charted).
-Whilst playing at Pandora's Box (a coffee house then situated at the intersection of Sunset Boulevard and Crescent Heights, long since demolished) early in the month, Brian meets Marilyn Rovell (born February 6th, 1948, Chicago IL), cousin of Usher's girlfriend Ginger Blake (real name Sandra Glauntz, born 1947) and Marilyn's sister Diane (born 1946).
-The now- famous 'hot chocolate' incident ensues. |
+(To avoid repetition, it should be noted here that none of Brian's non-Beach Boys productions charted). |

 October |

 Surfin' Safari album released.
+Whilst playing at Pandora's Box (a coffee house then situated at the intersection of Sunset Boulevard and Crescent Heights, long since demolished) on the 28th, Brian meets Marilyn Rovell (born February 6th, 1948, Chicago IL), cousin of Usher's girlfriend Ginger Blake (real name Sandra Glauntz, born 1947) and her sister Diane (born 1946).
+The now-famous 'hot chocolate' incident ensues.
 "The Surfer Moon/Humpty Dumpty", by Bob & Sheri and produced by Brian, is released on Safari.
 Bob is Bob Norburg, Brian's roommate in the Crenshaw Apartments, Sheri is his girlfriend Cheryl Pomeroy and Safari is a one-off label bearing the Wilson's home address in Hawthorne on the disc.
 Mike's father's & uncle's company, Love Sheet Metal, files for voluntary bankruptcy on the 4th. |

 November |

-"Ten Little Indians/County Fair" 45 released; it will stall at #49, the lowest position for a Beach Boys single until 1968. |
+"Ten Little Indians/County Fair" 45 released; it will stall at #49, the lowest position for a Beach Boys single until 1968 and the lowest ever bar "Surfin'". |

 December |

 Mike & Francis' second child, Teresa, born on the 2nd.
-On the 17th, the band begin their first 'proper' tour, an eight date swing through southern California ending on New Year's Eve. |
+On the 24th, the band begin their first 'proper' tour, a five date swing through southern and central California ending on New Year's Eve.
+The exact dates and venues of this first tour are currently unverified, with the exception of The Santa Monica Surf Fair on the 28th. |